 Tennessee divorce, annulment, paternity establishment, separate maintenance, and legal separation actions involving a minor child raise the legal question of parental child support obligations.
-Although both parents share financial responsibility for supporting their natural and adopted children, with very few exceptions, one parent will be ordered to pay Tennessee child support to the other parent in almost all circumstances.
+Although both parents share financial responsibility for supporting their natural and adopted children, with very few exceptions, one parent will be ordered to pay Tennessee child support to the other parent in almost all circumstances with the assistance of an experienced Child Support Attorney Memphis, Tennessee relies on.

 Applying Tennessee’s child support laws to the facts and circumstances of each case can be a complicated process.
 Separated parents, married or unmarried, should be prepared for temporary child support orders while the case is pending (with permanent orders to follow).